ressec/cherry_transition/.github/ISSUE_TEMPLATE/persistence-entity.md

 ---
 name: Persistence entity
-about: 'Design and implement the [<entity name>] persistence entity '
+about: Design and implement a new persistence entity.
-title: ''
+title: Design and implement the [ENTITY_NAME] persistence entity
 labels: ''
-assignees: ''
+assignees: ressec

 ---